 I am a PhD Candidate in Sociology at Indiana University (IU) and a graduate fellow in the Irsay Institute for Sociomedical Sciences Research.
 My research focuses on the intersection of the sociology of health and illness, social psychology, and social networks.
-I am particularly interested in how social networks and social statuses such as race and gender shape experiences of health and illness.
+I am particularly interested in how social networks and social statuses such as race and gender shape public perceptions and personal experiences of health and illness, with a particular interest in chronic illness and chronic pain.

 My dissertation, supported by an American Sociological Association Doctoral Dissertation Research Improvement Grant, sponsored by the National Science Foundation, uses mixed methods to explore the role of social networks and patient communities in the process by which migraine – a common albeit misunderstood chronic illness – impacts individuals’ identities and psychological wellbeing.